sumit-mahajan/refi/README.md

     "rinkebyRPCUrl": "https://rinkeby.infura.io/v3/9aa3d95b3bc440fa88ea12eaa4456161"
 }
 ```

+### To run tests

+Run `npx hardhat test` in the root directory

+### To run locally on Hardhat

-You will need to add the following environment variable to your .env file
+First, you will need to add the following environment variable to your .env file in the root folder

 `REACT_APP_IMAGE_KEY`

 This is the API token to access your NFT.Storage service.
 [Know more](https://nft.storage/docs/)

-### To run locally on Hardhat

-Open three terminals in root directory
+Now, Open three terminals in root directory

 First run `npx hardhat node` in one terminal